 OVERVIEW

 PSP-AC is a research and development team that aims to advance active control technology.
 With the advent of propulsive landing in the private space sector, actively controlling a rocket’s position and orientation has been proven to be vital for the rapid reusability of orbital and suborbital rockets.
 The Active Controls team consists of multiple subteams that take on a certain aspect of this multifaceted project.
-These subteams include Structures and Propulsion, Guidance and Navigation, Controls and Modeling, and Avionics.
+These subteams include Structures and Propulsion, Guidance Navigation & Controls and Avionics.
 We encourage students from all backgrounds to join the effort and find the subteam that they are most interested in.

 SUBTEAMS